yeslogic/prince-docs/docs/paged.md

         background-repeat: no-repeat;
         marks: crop cross;
         bleed: 0.25in;
-        prince-trim: 0.25in;
+        -prince-trim: 0.25in;
     }
 ```
-This example uses some of the properties that we introduced above, plus three new ones: [`marks`](css-props.md#prop-marks), [`bleed`](css-props.md#prop-bleed) and [`prince-trim`](css-props.md#prop-prince-trim).
+This example uses some of the properties that we introduced above, plus three new ones: [`marks`](css-props.md#prop-marks), [`bleed`](css-props.md#prop-bleed) and [`-prince-trim`](css-props.md#prop-prince-trim).
 These options enable crop and cross marks and specify bleed and trim areas.
 Note that size of the content does not change when we add these options, the *page* is still 8.5in by 10.5in as specified by the [`size`](css-props.md#prop-size) property.
 Instead 0.25in of bleed area and 0.25in of trim area has been added to each edge (1in total).
 Therefore we will need to print on 9.5in by 11.5in paper.
 Prince will print solid background colors and repeating pictures into the bleed area - we set the background size to 104% so that it would print into the bleed area.

-Prince also allows the placement, length and width of the crop marks to be specified respectively with the [`prince-mark-offset`](css-props.md#prop-prince-mark-offset), [`prince-mark-length`](css-props.md#prop-prince-mark-length) and [`prince-mark-width`](css-props.md#prop-prince-mark-width) properties.
+Prince also allows the placement, length and width of the crop marks to be specified respectively with the [`-prince-mark-offset`](css-props.md#prop-prince-mark-offset), [`-prince-mark-length`](css-props.md#prop-prince-mark-length) and [`-prince-mark-width`](css-props.md#prop-prince-mark-width) properties.

 <script>
 function shiftWindow() { if ((location.hash.indexOf('fig-') == 1) || (location.hash.indexOf('tab-') == 1)) if (window.innerWidth < "1024") {scrollBy(0, -158)} else {scrollBy(0, -60)};};